Britney Spears Biopic Flops With Fans, But What Of That Mysterious Sex Tape?

-After months of fans awaiting and stressing over Lifetime’s unauthorized Britney Spears biopic, the network finally aired Britney Ever After and, while many tuned in just to judge the story being purported as true events from Spears’ life, the made for television movie failed to impress.
+After months of fans waiting and stressing over Lifetime’s unauthorized Britney Spears biopic, the network finally aired Britney Ever After and, while many tuned in just to judge the story being purported as true events from Spears’ life, the made for television movie failed to impress.
 Put more succinctly, Britney Ever After failed to tell an accurate history of the “Oops!…I Did It Again” artist, erring so epically that true Britney fans even called out the film on its social media pages for neglecting to do even minimal research in recreating Spears’ concert footage.

 Meanwhile, Britney Ever After does drive up fan curiosity in one area.
 Whatever happened to a stolen Britney Spears and Justin Timberlake sex tape?